 In California, Breaking and Entering is Usually Burglary

 One of the most common charges brought up against those who have broken into a property is burglary.
-Burglary can be charged against someone who has broken into a residence, car or business.
-Residential burglary is a felony crime and can be punished by up to six years in prison.
-Even a garage is considered to be part of a home and in many cases, unoccupied homes can be still considered residential properties when it comes to burglary charges.
+Burglary can be charged against someone who has broken into a residence, car, or business.
+Even a garage is considered to be part of a home, and in many cases, unoccupied homes can still be considered residential properties when it comes to burglary charges.

-Under California’s burglary laws though, it’s worth noting that you do not actually have to break in to a property to commit the crime.
-While you do not need to have forced entry into a property to be charged with burglary, the prosecution does need to prove that you intended to either commit petty theft or any type of felony.
-If your San Diego breaking and entering attorney can show that there is insufficient evidence to prove you meant to steal or commit a felony, you cannot be charged with burglary.
+Under California’s burglary laws though, it’s worth noting that you do not actually have to break into a property to commit the crime.
+While you do not need to have forced entry into a property to be charged with burglary, the prosecution must prove that you intended to either commit petty theft or any felony.
+If your criminal defense attorney can show that there is insufficient evidence to prove you meant to steal or commit a felony, you cannot be charged with burglary.

 Illegal Entry is Trespassing

-The other charge most commonly brought against people who have broken into a property is trespassing.
-This is a somewhat complex set of laws in California as some forms of trespassing are infractions punishable by little more than a fine, whereas aggravated trespassing is a felony crimes that can carry a prison sentence of up to three years.
-If you have been charged with trespassing, it is vital you speak with a lawyer as soon as possible to ensure you do not say anything that may hurt your defense.
+Trespassing is the other charge most commonly brought against people who have broken into a property.
+The laws defining trespassing in California are somewhat complex.
+While some forms of trespassing are infractions punishable by little more than a fine, aggravated trespassing is a felony crime that can carry a prison sentence of up to three years.
+If you have been charged with trespassing, speak with a lawyer as soon as possible to ensure you do not say anything that may hurt your defense.